Char-Hunt/Learning-Info-Sec/README.md

 - 🔭Automate Tasks Cybersecurity Tasks with Python
   - Create a basic Python script
   - Overview Python environments
-  - Activity: Practice writing Python code
+  - LAB ACTIVITY: Practice writing Python code
 - 🔭Work with variables in Python
   - Assign and reassign variables in Python
-  - Activity: Assign Python variables
+  - LAB ACTIVITY: Assign Python variables
 - 🔭Core Python components
   - Conditional statements in Python
-  - Activity: Create a conditional statement
+  - LAB ACTIVITY: Create a conditional statement
   - For loops
   - While loops
   - Identify: Select the correct iterative statement
-  - Activity: Create loops
+  - LAB ACTIVITY: Create loops
 - 🔭Authentication, authorization, and accounting
   - Identity and access management (IAM)
-  - Activity: Improve authentication, authorization, and accounting for a small business
+  - LAB ACTIVITY: Improve authentication, authorization, and accounting for a small business
   - Access controls and authentication systems, The mechanisms of authorization
   - Why do we audit user activity
 - 🔭Digital and physical assets
 - 🔭Risk and asset security - How organizations determine what assets to protect.
   - Managing risk and classifying assets based on challenges of securing physical and digital assets.
   - Best Practices to manage cybersecurity risk
-  - Activity: Score risks based on likelihood and severity
+  - LAB ACTIVITY: Score risks based on likelihood and severity
 - 🔭Safeguard information
 - 🔭Elements of a security plan
   - The NIST Cybersecurity Framework